JoshuaRady/FOSS_EcoForce5_DMP/README.md

 Paper data should also be transcribed into tabular data as soon as possible.
 Transcribed data should be checked for data error entries directly after transcription.

-Tabular data should be stored in Tidy data format: columns as data attributes and rows as data records, data are sortable, no blank cells (use 0 or NA as appropriate), attributes about data are stored as variables in text columns (not through color coding, etc).
+Tabular data should be stored in Tidy data format: columns as data attributes and rows as data records, data are sortable, no blank cells (use 0 for values and -9999 or NA as appropriate for true missing values), attributes about data are stored as variables in text columns (not through color coding, etc).
 ALWAYS store a version of your data as a .csv file (never just .xlsx, even if you use Excel or similar to enter data).

 Data types we use in the Lab include:
 - Tablar (csv, txt)